serializingme/website-content/content/page/hall-of-fame.md

 +++
 date = "2016-09-08T20:45:00+00:00"
-excerpt = "Security researchers that have reported valid security vulnerabilities..." title = "Hall of Fame" url = "/security/hall-of-fame/"
+excerpt = "Hall of fame listing security researchers that have reported valid security vulnerabilities under the scope of the bug bounty program." title = "Hall of Fame" url = "/security/hall-of-fame/"